In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 On the other hand, Insightly has a lot to offer in terms of contact management.
 It uses contact data to see how potential customers are networked with other contacts and organizations, allowing you to build a clearer picture of each lead.
 This allows your sales team to use this information to their advantage – building relationships with individuals and organizations that will last.

-Both of them have their advantages and disadvantages – but either would be a great choice if you want to organize your sales team and improve your customer relationship management.
+Both of them have their advantages and disadvantages – but either would be a great choice if you want to organize your sales teams and improve your customer relationship management.

 Do you use Pipedrive or Insightly?
 Have they made a difference to your sales team?
 Leave us a comment and let us know what you think.